dbarattini/ArduPy/README.md

 ## About

-Framework that allows you to easily control an Arduino Uno with a Raspberry Pi
+Ardupy allows you to easily control transducers connected to an Arduino Uno with a Raspberry Pi

 ## Where to start